saumyaverma236/CS554Project/README.md

 1) INSTALL DOCKER DESKTOP on your machine
 2) git clone <Music Mates Repo>
 3) cd MusicMates (root repo)
+4) run the docker engine or docker desktop on your machine
-4) Command(/MusicMates) - 'docker-compose up'
+5) Command(/MusicMates) - 'docker-compose up'
-5) Access the site on 'localhost:5173'
+6) Access the site on 'localhost:5173'

 ## Project Members:
 - Aditya Gupta